 Shane is a Presidential Fellow student focusing on political science and economics.
 Hailing from the Philadelphia region, he began his collegiate studies with the Starr Center aboard the schooner Sultana.
-After graduating in 2016, Shane hopes to find a career in political advocacy, writing/editing, communications, and administrative organizing, preferably, working in advocacy or media organizations specializing in political dialogue and LGBT equality.
+After graduating in 2016, Shane hopes to find a career in public policy, writing/editing, communications, and administrative organizing.

 Hometown: Pennsburg, Pennsylvania

 High School: Upper Perkiomen H.S.